prametanaset/back-end-invoice/README.md

 Any other value will result in a `400 Bad Request` response.

+Once the user receives a reset password code, submit it along with the new password to `POST /auth/reset-password`.

 ### Using SMTP OTP Service

 You can also send OTP codes through a generic SMTP server.
 Provide the